 - Next, start making the roux: Turn the heat to low and sprinkle in 1 Tbsp all-purpose flour (plain flour).
 Cook the flour with the onions and mushrooms for 2–3 minutes, scraping the bottom of the pot constantly.
 It‘s important that you cook the flour gently during this step to get rid of its raw taste, but don‘t let it toast or turn dark.
 You want the pale color of a white roux.
 If it starts to brown, turn off the heat temporarily while you finish cooking it.
 Once it‘s done cooking, turn the heat to medium low.

-- Continue to add more stock, 1–2 Tbsp at a time, stirring quickly after each addition to combine it well with the flour and smooth out any clumps.
+- Continue to add 1–2 Tbsp of stock at a time, stirring quickly after each addition to combine it well with the flour and smooth out any clumps.
 Make sure there are no lumps of flour left when you‘re done adding all the stock.
 Your sauce base is now done.

 - Next, add ¼ cup red wine, ¼ cup ketchup, and ¼ cup Worcestershire sauce to the pot.